Kemar101/HT16K33/README.md

 <img src="https://raw.githubusercontent.com/Kemar101/HT16K33/master/sm1.jpg" width="300" />
 <img src="https://raw.githubusercontent.com/Kemar101/HT16K33/master/sm2.jpg" width="300" />

+note if you do not have a soldering kit you can find a soldering shop near by.
+If not you can buy a Soldering kit but that would incease your budget factoring the kits price.

 # Power Up
 After Setting up the pcb should look something like this